Teenage Circumcison – Getting Circumcised as an Older Boy

 Welcome to Gentle Procedures Dallas, located in North Dallas-Ft.
 Worth, in Plano, Texas.
 Our private medical clinic offers circumcision for boys and adolescents, as well as babies and men of all ages.

-As a specialized clinic for circumcision for boys and teens our clients travel from all over Texas, and beyond.
-Our doctor is the only physician in Texas to offer virtually painless Pollock Technique for boys who are no longer babies.
+As a specialized clinic for circumcision for boys and teens, our clients travel from all over Texas and beyond.
+Our doctor is the only physician in Texas to offer the virtually painless Pollock Technique for boys who are no longer babies.

 With our focus on circumcision procedures we are able to deliver the highest standard of male medical care for boys and teens of all ages.
 Adult circumcision is also offered at our clinic.

-Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Dr. McAuliff.
+Please contact us today for a consultation regarding a circumcision procedure for your son with Dr. McAuliff.

 We are regularly asked about the best age for circumcision, and if at a certain point a boy becomes too old to have it done.
 The answer is that circumcision is available for boys and men of all ages, and our doctor always performs the operation with all possible care.

 If you have a newborn boy and plan to have him circumcised we encourage you to book an appointment as soon as possible, as it is better to have the circumcision early if possible.
 If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique.

 There are no age restrictions for circumcision.
 Our clients include a wide range of ages from infants to seniors, and Gentle Procedures Clinic is the only dedicated circumcision clinic in the state of Texas offering circumcision for boys and teens as a routine procedure under local anesthesia with the Pollock Technique.

 For this reason many our clients come from all over to our Plano clinic.
 Just let us know if you are travelling overnight for the surgery, and we can recommend local accommodation for you and your boy.